hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 ***
 **Exercise**

-For our experimental analyses, we are working with normal cells, cells knocked out for geneA (a very exciting gene), and cells overexpressing geneA.
-We have three replicates for our normal cells, our knock-out cells, and our overexpressing cells.
+For our experimental analyses, we are working with three different sets of cells: normal, cells knocked out for geneA (a very exciting gene), and cells overexpressing geneA.
+We have three replicates for each celltype.

-1. Create a vector named `samplegroup` of length nine with three control ("Ctrl") samples, three knock-out ("KO") samples, and three over-expressing ("OE") samples.
+1. Create a vector named `samplegroup`.
+This vector will contain nine elements: 3 control ("CTL") samples, 3 knock-out ("KO") samples, and 3 over-expressing ("OE") samples.
 2. Turn `samplegroup` into a factor data structure.

 ***